How often you should replace the air filters could rely on the following:

 - Average suburban home without pets: every 90 days

 - One dog or cat: every 60 days

-- More than one pet or if anyone has allergies: 20–45 days
+- More than one pet or if a member of your family has allergies: 20–45 days